pfrazee/ssbmail/README.md

 # MX mail

 MX is an encrypted mail network.
-It's not email, it's better.
+It's not email, it's better!
 But it's not finished yet, so dont try to download it.

 ![screenshot.png](screenshot.png)